 November has arrived and Thanksgiving is not far away.
 With proper planning and preparation, you can plan for your Thanksgiving dinner ahead of time, and pull it off without any problem!

 How to Plan for Thanksgiving Dinner + Free Checklist

 Before you start planning, use my free printable to help you!
 Download the Thanksgiving Meal Planner printable to get started!!
 (Sign up for the newsletter to get access to other free printables!)

 Plan Your Thanksgiving Menu

 Do you want to serve the traditional turkey?
+Or do you plan to do something non-traditional?
 Maybe you want to serve sirloin steaks?
 Or Italian?
 Decide what you want to serve your guests.
 Once you decide that, you’ll be well on your way.

 First, choose your main course.
 Once you know what you plan to serve at the main course, you can pick side items that will pair well.
 (And wine!)

 You may want to consider having appetizers.
 A cheese plate would be a great idea.
 Having something out for people to graze on can help if your cooking is delayed or you are running behind for any reason.
 It’s also just a nice touch to keep your guests entertained and busy.

 One of the things I like to do at the holidays includes considering new and different ways to make food that requires various appliances.